RicoJia/ricojia.github.io/_posts/2024/2024-01-05-cpp-virtual.markdown

 ### Quirks

-- Virtual functions cannot be called in ctor or dtor TODO
+- **Virtual functions cannot be called in ctor or dtor**
-TODO: to link, C++ does not allow virtual function calls in constructors and destructors.
-You can call a method declared as virtual, but it will not use dynamic dispatch.
-It will use the definition from the class the constructor of which is currently executing.
-This is because calling a virtual method before the derived class constructor has a chance to run is very dangerous - the virtual method might operate on uninitialized data.
-Therefore, if you need to call a method that will be overridden in a derived class, you have to use SetUp()/TearDown().
+    - This is because the object is **considered to have the type of base class during construction, or destruction**

 ## Virtual Inheritance